peteroupc/html3dutil/doc/MathUtil.md

 This is the same as mat4ortho() with the near clipping plane set to -1 and the far clipping plane set to 1.

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
-See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for other conventions.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for different coordinate systems.

 #### Parameters

 * `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase from left to right.
-If "l" is greater than "r", X coordinates increase in the opposite direction.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the relationship between the "l" and "r" parameters.
 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
-* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
-If "b" is greater than "t", Y coordinates increase in the opposite direction.)
+* `t` (Type: number)<br>Topmost coordinate of the orthographic view.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the relationship between the "b" and "t" parameters.

 #### Return Value